The A to Z Student Guide

 - You are responsible for making backup copies of all your work in case of a system failure.

 Only BHASVIC students and staff are allowed on college premises.
-All visitors must sign in at Reception and display a visitor’s badge.
+All visitors must report to Reception and display a visitor’s badge.
+The member of staff they are visiting is responsible for them whilst they are on college premises.
 All staff and students are issued with a lanyard and ID which should be visible and carried at all times.

 Widening Participation is a government initiative aimed at supporting social mobility and ensuring that all students have access to high quality information, advice and guidance in order to help them make appropriate decisions regarding their future.